an Australian river; tributary of the Murray River

 dative, chocolate pudding day, getting into braces, say ninety-nine, three-pence for pulling out your tooth yourself, and so on, and either these are part of the island or they are another map showing through, and it is all rather confusing, especially as nothing will stand still.

-a sleeveless dress resembling an apron; worn over other clothing
+a sleeveless dress resembling an apron

 She resented visits to the nursery from Mrs. Darling's friends, but if they did come she first whipped off Michael's

 pinafore and put him into the one with blue braiding, and smoothed out Wendy and made a dash at John's hair.

 in a beseeching manner

 Mr. Darling was frightfully proud of her, but he was very honourable, and he sat on the edge of Mrs. Darling's bed, holding her hand and calculating expenses, while she looked at him

 When he saw she was a grown-up, he